LelsersLasers/GameOfLife/README.md

 https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life

-My attempt to write Game of Life in Python, C, C++, Java, and Javascript (the libgdx is in Java, but a graphical app instead of terminal and with a lot more features)
+My attempt to write Game of Life in Python, C, C++, Java, Rust, and Javascript (the libgdx is in Java, but a graphical app instead of terminal and with a lot more features)

 Cell Rules: